halkyonio/tap/demo.md

       defaultMode: 420
       sources:
 ```
-- (optional) Check the content of the `Deliverable` resource to get the SHA of the bundle and download it to get the YAML resources content ;-)
+- Next, extract from the `Deliverable` resource the source image, and grab the OCI bundle pushed within the local registry using the `imgpkg` tool to see which YAML resources have been generated ;-)
 ```bash
 IMG_SHA=$(kubectl get deliverable/spring-tap-petclinic -n demo3 -o jsonpath='{.spec.source.image}')
 imgpkg pull --registry-verify-certs=false \